Data-ScienceHub/gpce-covid/TFT-pytorch/README.md

 !pip install pytorch_forecasting
 ```

+A training notebook run on colab is shared [here](https://colab.research.google.com/drive/1yhI1PesOXYlB6iYXHre9zXMks1a4P6U2?usp=sharing).
+Feel free to copy and run on your colab and let me know if there are any issues.

 ### Rivanna/CS server

 On **Rivanna**, the default python environment doesn't have all the libraries we need.
 The [requirements.txt](requirements.txt) file contains a list of libraries we need.
 There are two ways you can run the training there